shipperstack/shipper/docs/README.md

 ## Versioning

-Deploy new versions with the following commands:
+The `master` version is always deployed by GitHub Actions whenever a new commit lands in the `master` branch.

+To "preserve" the current state of the documentation for version X, run the following command, replacing X with the version string:

 ```
-mike deploy --push --update-aliases 1.2 latest        # substitute 1.2 with version string
+mike deploy --push X    # Replace X with version string, like 1.15
 ```

+Do not archive patch versions (like 1.15.2).

 ## Contributing